Skip navigation

 Splitting Pills

-You may be able to order a double dose of your medicine, and split the pills in half.
+You may be able to order a double strength of your medicine, and split the pills in half.
 It depends on the type of medicine and the dose you are taking.
 In some cases, it can save you money.

-The FDA has a list of drugs that can be split safely.
+The FDA has a list of medicines that can be split safely.
 If the pill is approved for splitting, there will be a note in the "How Supplied" section of the medicine label.
 There will also be a line across the pill to show you where to split it.
 You should only split 1 pill at a time and use up both halves before splitting another pill.

 Mail Order or Online Pharmacies